csoltenborn/GoogleTestAdapter/README.md

      * [TAfGT] *Print debug info* at *Tools/Options/Test Adapter for Google Test/General*
      * [GTA] *Print debug info* at *Tools/Options/Google Test Adapter/General*

-* This will show on the test console whether your test executables are found by GTA.
+* This will show on the test console whether your test executables are found by the adapter.
 If they are not, you have two options:
      * Configure a *Regex for test discovery* at the same place.
      * If your test executable is `..\FooTests.exe`, make sure that a file `..\FooTests.exe.is_google_test` exists.
 * Your test executable can not run with command line option `--gtest_list_tests`, e.g. because it crashes.
 Make sure that your tests can be listed via command line; if they do not, debug your test executable, e.g. by making the according test project the startup project of your solution, and placing a breakpoint at the main method of your test executable.